 - Wheels matter.
 Typically the more you pay, the better wheels and tyres you will get.
 Look for tubeless ready rims and tyres on a quality rig.
 A good set of wheels can cost up to $4000 for carbon fibre.
 Good wheels are robust AND comfortable, and provide a good mount for your tubeless tyres.
 Why tubeless?
 Comfort, traction, lower rolling resistance and better puncture protection especially in rocky or rooty terrain.

 - Brakes are helpful too!
 Don’t get mountain bikers started on what are their favourite brakes.
 Most are fine, some are better.
 You want the front brakes to be more powerful than the rear.
-You want a main brand so that replacement pads are easy to get.
+You want a main brand so that replacement pads are easy to get (and because of your speed and weight you’ll go through more pads than an acoustic MTB).

 - Gears and Drivetrain aren’t as important on an eMTB as on a lightweight XC or road bike, but you want robustness.
 The SRAM system offers 11 or 12 gears and a wide range.
 There is also a tougher ebike-specific EX1 groupset.
 Shimano is good too.